-The most common mistake that parents make is to assume that because their children’s feet measure a certain number in the shoe measuring device, that number automatically translates to their actual shoe size.
+The most common mistake I see parents make is to assume that because their children’s feet measure a certain size in the shoe measuring device, that size will automatically translate into their actual shoe size.
 This usually tends to their kids’ wearing the wrong shoe size and leads to all sort of foot issues such as blisters, calluses, and corns.

-For example, if your child measures a shoe size 7 in the measuring device, it doesn’t mean he will automatically need a shoe size 7 in all shoes.
-Normally we always want to go a half a size bigger in order to leave a certain amount of growing room.
-However, if that particular shoe runs short, then he will need a shoe size 8 (a whole size bigger in order to leave growing room).
+For example, if your child measures a foot size 7 in the measuring device, that doesn’t mean he will automatically need a shoe size 7 in all shoes.
+Normally we always want to go a half a size longer (3/8 of an inch) in order to leave a certain amount of growing room.
+However, if that particular shoe style runs “short”, then your child will need a shoe size 8 (a whole size bigger in order to leave growing room).

-The second row of shoes made by New Balance fit true to size, which means that you only need to go a half a size bigger in order to leave growing room.
+All of these shoe styles fit true to size, which means that you only need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 If your child doesn’t know how to tie his shoes but is ready to learn, you should definitely take the time to teach him, since shoes must be tied properly in order to provide good support and stability.
 I actually created an article where I explain the most effective way to teach a child how to tie his shoes.
 At the shoe store I used to work for we had a shoe tying class where we taught children how to tie their shoes with this particular shoe tying method.
-You can learn more about this shoe tying method here:
+Go to the link below:

-Now that you know which are the best shoes for boys in men’s shoe sizes, you are ready to make the most informative decision!
+Now that you know which are the best shoes for boys in men’s shoe sizes, you are ready to make the most informed decision.

-Do you happen to have a good children shoe store in your area that you TRUST?
-Parents are always contacting me asking where they can get their children’s shoes, so it will be very helpful if you can leave your location and the name of the children’s shoe store so all parents can benefit from your experience!
+Do you happen to have a good fitting children’s shoe store in your area that you trust?
+Parents are always contacting me asking where they can get their children’s shoes, so it will be very helpful if you can leave your location and the name of the children’s shoe store so other parents from the same area can benefit from your experiences.